 Suspension should be a last resort after all other reasonable options have been considered.
-For example, a temporary adjustment to the employee’s working arrangements can remove the need to suspend, e.g. being moved to a different area of the workplace.
-The reason for an employee being on suspension should be reviewed on an ongoing basis and be timebound.
+For example, a temporary adjustment to the employee’s working arrangements can remove the need to suspend, e.g., being moved to a different area of the workplace.
+The reason for an employee being on suspension should be reviewed on an ongoing basis and be time-bound.

-Reasons an employer might consider a suspension;
+Reasons an employer might consider a suspension:

-- As part of a disciplinary procedure – if there is a serious allegation of misconduct and alternatives to suspension have been exhausted.
+- As part of a disciplinary procedure – if there is a serious allegation of misconduct and alternatives to the suspension have been exhausted.
 Suspension should not be used as part of a disciplinary sanction, and no assumption of guilt should be brought to an employee who is suspended.

 - On medical grounds – an employer has a duty to ensure the health and safety of its employees.
 In certain circumstances, it may be recommended that an individual employee is unfit to work with a particular hazard.
-Again, all alterative options should be exhausted before placing the employee on suspension.
+Again, all alternative options should be exhausted before placing the employee on suspension.

 A suspension can have a damaging effect on the employee and their reputation.
 Therefore, the reason for suspension should be kept confidential, where possible.

 If a suspension is necessary, here’s some guidance on how to suspend an employee from work in compliance with the law.
 The employee should be invited to a meeting to communicate the Company’s decision and what this means for the employee.
 Following the meeting, the employee should be issued with a suspension letter that includes:

 - the reasons for the suspension and how long it’s expected to last

 - their rights and obligations during the suspension, e.g. they should be contactable during normal working hours